OU-Libraries/cdm-util-scripts/README.md

 cdm-util-scripts has two interfaces, a CLI (Command Line Interface) and a GUI (Graphical User Interface) that both offer the same functionality:
 * [catcherdiff](#catcherdiff): generates a HTML report on what CONTENTdm field values will change if a cdm-catcher JSON edit is implemented.
 * [catchercombineterms](#catchercombineterms): combines a cdm-catcher JSON edit of controlled vocabulary fields with terms currently in CONTENTdm.
-* [catchertidy](#catchertidy): tidy up Catcher edits, including options for normalizing whitespace, replacing Microsoft Word smart characters, and sorting controlled vocabularies.
+* [catchertidy](#catchertidy): tidies up cdm-catcher JSON edits, including options for normalizing whitespace, replacing Microsoft Word smart characters, and sorting controlled vocabularies.
 * [scanftpschema](#scanftpschema): generates a HTML report on the Metadata Fields/Transcription Fields schema(s) in a FromThePage project.
 * [ftpstruct2catcher](#ftpstruct2catcher): requests FromThePage Metadata Fields and/or Transcription Fields data as cdm-catcher JSON edits.
 * [ftptransc2catcher](#ftptransc2catcher): requests transcripts from FromThePage works corresponding to manifest URLs listed in a text file as cdm-catcher JSON edits.